 Kenneth Chua is a partner and the head of Quisumbing Torres' Employment Practice Group.
-He is also a member of the Financial Institutions and Technology, Media & Telecommunications Industry Groups in Manila.
+He is also a member of the Financial Institutions and Technology, Media & Telecommunications Industry Groups.
 He participates in initiatives of Baker & McKenzie International of which Quisumbing Torres is a member firm.
 He is a member of Baker McKenzie’s Asia Pacific Employment & Compensation Steering Committee.
 He has 21 years of experience advising clients on various labor and employment issues, including compensation and benefits, employment contract and employee handbook.

 Kenneth serves as the legal counsel representing Quisumbing Torres for the Global In-House Center Council Philippines (GICC).
 He sits in the Tripartite Executive Committee and the National Tripartite Industrial Peace Council of the Department of Labor and Employment as representative of the employer sector.
 He participates in the Technical Working Group on Labor and Social Policy Issues of the Employers Confederation of the Philippines.
 He is consistently recognized as a Leading Lawyer in Employment by The Legal 500 Asia Pacific and Chambers Asia Pacific.
 He is also among Asia Business Law Journal’s inaugural “A-List” of the Top 100 lawyers in the Philippines.
 “A-List” of the Top 100 lawyers in the Philippines.